While learning how to lucid dream as a teen, I made more than my fair share of beginner mistakes.

 Beginners get frustrated when they dream about lucid dreaming, but fail to become lucid.
 It may feel like a missed opportunity, but don't despair - it happens to the best of us.

-So, don't rely on the phrase lucid dreaming to trigger your lucidity.
+So don't rely on the phrase lucid dreaming to trigger your lucidity.
 The trigger is a deep realization that, right now, your current environment is a simulation.
-It is created by your own dreaming mind on a philosophically self-aware level.
+It is created by your dreaming mind on a philosophically self aware level.

 Lucid dreams aren't just for dream control.
-Within the dream is a two-way communication system with your inner self - who will directly answer any given question.
+Accessible only in the lucid dream state is a two-way communication system with your true inner self.

-But many beginners don't realize that there is much more to lucid dreaming than mere dream control.
+Many beginners don't realize that there is much more to lucid dreaming than mere dream control.
 Indeed, some lucid dream experts shun the idea of dream control, seeing it as an instant gratification tool for the superficially-minded.
-Instead, they see lucidity at its roots: as the gateway to communication with the inner self.
+Instead, they see lucidity at its roots: as the gateway to communication with the true inner self.

 What does this mean?
-And could it really offer more than spectacularly realistic flying, sex, teleportation, space travel, time travel, and all the other so-called superficial stuff we indulge in our lucid dreams?
+And could it really offer more than spectacularly realistic flying, sex, teleportation, space travel, time travel, and all the other awesome stuff in which we indulge while lucid?